medic/medic-docs/development/data-flows-for-analytics.md

 ### Beyond current pipeline

 [cht-core](https://github.com/medic/cht-core) is mostly data collection tools and is the first in the data management pipeline.
 It is the core part of a deployment but the rest of the tools can be easily replaced with other preferred options.
 It also helps that couch2pg is an open source tool which provides the opportunity for collaboration to extend its functionality to support other implementations.
-Klipfolio, the tool that we currently use for visualizations, is a proprietary tool but there exist open source options such as [Apach Superset](https://superset.incubator.apache.org/) that are worth exploring.
+Klipfolio, the tool that we currently use for visualizations, is a proprietary tool but there exists open source options such as [Apach Superset](https://superset.incubator.apache.org/) that are worth exploring.

 ## Backup